hashicorp/terraform-provider-aws/website/docs/r/iam_role.html.markdown

 * `description` - (Optional) Description of the role.
 * `force_detach_policies` - (Optional) Whether to force detaching any policies the role has before destroying it.
 Defaults to `false`.
 * `inline_policy` - (Optional) Configuration block defining an exclusive set of IAM inline policies associated with the IAM role.
 Defined below.
+If no blocks are configured, Terraform will ignore any managing any inline policies in this resource.
+Configuring one empty block (i.e., `inline_policy {}`) will cause Terraform to remove _all_ inline policies.
 * `managed_policy_arns` - (Optional) Set of exclusive IAM managed policy ARNs to attach to the IAM role.
-When a configuration does not include this attribute, Terraform will ignore out-of-band policy attachments on the next `apply`.
-However, when you include it, Terraform will, on the next `apply`, align the role's policy attachments with this set by attaching or detaching managed policies.
-This includes detaching all out-of-band attachments when you include an empty set (i.e., `managed_policy_arns = []`).
+If this attribute is not configured, Terraform will ignore policy attachments to this resource.
+When configured, Terraform will align the role's managed policy attachments with this set by attaching or detaching managed policies.
+Configuring an empty set (i.e., `managed_policy_arns = []`) will cause Terraform to remove _all_ managed policy attachments.
 * `max_session_duration` - (Optional) Maximum session duration (in seconds) that you want to set for the specified role.
 If you do not specify a value for this setting, the default maximum of one hour is applied.
 This setting can have a value from 1 hour to 12 hours.
 * `name` - (Optional, Forces new resource) Friendly name of the role.
 If omitted, Terraform will assign a random, unique name.
 See [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) for more information.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique friendly name beginning with the specified prefix.
 Conflicts with `name`.